Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Simulation Studies

 \section{Simulation Studies}

-Empirical performances of the proposed {\it Conformal Bandit} frameworks are assessed in the specific small-gap regime of interest, setting $\Delta_k = \mu^*-\mu_k = 0.05$ for all $k$'s and assuming an optimal arm $k^*$ exists and is unique.
-Additional analyses covering the big gap are reported in the Appendix \ref{app:Big gap scenario}.
+Empirical performances of the proposed {\it Conformal Bandit} frameworks are assessed in specific small-gap and low-SNR regimes of interest, with $\Delta_k = \mu^*-\mu_k \in \{0.001, 0.005, 0.01, 0.05\}$ for all $k$'s and assuming an optimal arm $k^*$ exists and is unique.
+These values are motivated by the financial application considered in Section~\ref{sec: application}, where arm gaps vary over time around those ranges, as shown in Table~\ref{tab:arm_logreturn_statistics} and Panel~(b) of Figure~\ref{fig:cum_returns_and_absolute_gaps}.
 We consider a non-contextual stochastic $K$-armed bandit, with $K=3$, and independent and identically distributed (IID) arm rewards.
-A set of simulation studies are conducted under three different distributional regimes, with parameters reflecting real-world financial asset properties.
+The set of simulation studies are conducted under three different distributional regimes, with parameters reflecting real-world financial asset properties.
 All simulations (and empirical analysis presented in Section~\ref{sec: application}) were conducted in Python (with codes available for reproducibility on Github: \url{https://github.com/simonecuonzo/Conformal-bandits}).

-\begin{description} \item[\textit{Gaussian rewards:}] $Y_{k^*,t} \sim \mathcal{N}(\mu^*,\sigma^2)$, with $\mu^* = \mu_{k^*} = 0.05$ and $\sigma = 0.1$, whereas $Y_{k,t}\sim \mathcal{N}(\mu_k,\sigma^2)$, with $\mu_k = 0$, for all $k \neq k^*$, for all $t$'s.\\
+\begin{description} \item[\textit{Gaussian rewards:}] $Y_{k^*,t} \sim \mathcal{N}(\mu^*,\sigma^2)$, with $\mu^* = \mu_{k^*} \in \{0.001, 0.005, 0.01, 0.05\}$ and $\sigma = 0.01$, whereas $Y_{k,t}\sim \mathcal{N}(\mu_k,\sigma^2)$, with $\mu_k = 0$, for all $k \neq k^*$, for all $t$'s.

 \item[\textit{Student-$t$ rewards:}] $Y_{k^*,t} = \mu^* + \sigma T_{t}$ and $Y_{k,t} = \sigma T_{t}$ for $k \neq k^*$, for all $t$'s; here, $T_{t} \sim t_{\nu}$ denotes a standard Student-$t$ random variable with $\nu = 3$ degrees of freedom.
 Mean and standard deviation parameters are as above.
-This distribution allows to investigate the impact of heavy-tailed behaviours, typical of financial data.\\
+This distribution allows to investigate the impact of heavy-tailed behaviours, typical of financial data.